ironhack-labs/lab-ajax-crud-characters/README.md

 To be able to delete a character from the API database, we need to:

-- Create a button (*Delete* one in the image above) to get the id of the character we want to delete.
+- Create a button (*Delete* one in the image above) to get the `id` of the character we want to delete.
 - Delete that character in the API with *[http://localhost:8000/characters/:id](http://ih-crud-api.herokuapp.com/characters/:id)*
    <!-- :::danger -->
    **Remember which HTTP verb you need in the request!!**
    <!-- ::: -->
-- If the character is succesfully removed, change the background color of the button to green.
+- If the character is successfully removed, change the background color of the button to green.
 - If something went wrong, change the background color of the button to red.

 #### Create new character

 ![image](https://user-images.githubusercontent.com/23629340/36733698-a7c64f8e-1bd1-11e8-9b7d-b37c7a800a27.png)

-We will create a form with 4 inputs, one for each character field: name(text), occupation(text), weapon(text) and cartoon(checkbox).
+We will create a form with 4 inputs: name(text), occupation(text), weapon(text) and cartoon(checkbox).

 - Create a button (*Create* in the image above) to get all the data from the form.
 - Send the data to the `APIHandler` function to save the new character through *[http://localhost:8000/characters](http://ih-crud-api.herokuapp.com/characters)*
    <!-- :::danger -->
    **Remember which HTTP verb you need in the request!!**
    <!-- ::: -->
-- If the character was succesfully created, set the background color of the button to green.
+- If the character was successfully created, set the background color of the button to green.
 - If something went wrong, change the background color of the button to red.

 #### Edit a character

 ![image](https://user-images.githubusercontent.com/23629340/36733714-b6257b36-1bd1-11e8-8518-c3f7e2ba034c.png)

-We will create a form with 4 inputs, one for each field of the characters: name(text), occupation(text), weapon(text) and cartoon(checkbox).
+We will create a form with 4 inputs: name(text), occupation(text), weapon(text) and cartoon(checkbox).
 Also, we will create a new input to indicate the `id` of the character we want to edit.

 - Create a button (*Update* in the image above) to get all the data from the form.
 - Send the data to the `APIHandler` function to save the new character through *[http://localhost:8000/characters/:id](http://ih-crud-api.herokuapp.com/characters/:id)*
    <!-- :::danger -->
    **Remember which HTTP verb you need in the request!!**
    <!-- ::: -->
-- If the character was succesfully updated, set the background color of the button to green.
+- If the character was successfully updated, set the background color of the button to green.
 - If something went wrong, change the background color of the button to red.

-That's all what we need to do!
+That would be all!

 Happy coding! :heart: